Add

 Profile Webflow Webstudio

-Designer without code Very suitable Suitable if willing to grow in front-end logic
+Designer without code Very suitable Suitable if they want to improve their front-end logic

-Designer + front knowledge Excellent fit Excellent fit, even more if close to developers
+Designer + front-end basics Excellent fit Excellent fit, even more so if they work closely with devs

-Front-end developer Interesting for mockups + fast delivery Very interesting, Git integration + full code control
+Front-end developer Interesting for mockups + fast deliverables Very interesting, Git integration + code control

 Feature / Concept Webflow Webstudio Main nuance